1961: John A. Bennett, the last American military execution (so far)

 He spent six years awaiting execution — “six years,” observed the Los Angeles Times, “in which six other black soldiers were hanged while all four of the white men — many of them multiple murderers — were saved.”

-Bennett dodged two execution dates, once receiving his stay during his last meal, but a seemingly compelling plea for clemency — the victim’s parents asked for mercy — availed Bennett nothing.
+Bennett dodged two execution dates, once receiving his stay during his last meal, but a seemingly compelling plea for clemency — the victim herself, and her parents, asked for mercy — availed Bennett nothing.
 His last frantic plea to the new president, John F. Kennedy, was dispatched with only hours yet to live.

 I beg in the name of God … Will you please in the name of God and mercy spare my life?”